augmented-human-lab/drone-buddy-library/README.md

 2. While installing CMake select `Add CMake to the system PATH` to avoid any error in the next steps.
 3. Install Visual C++, if not installed previously.

-Then run the following commands
+Then run the following commands.

 ```bash
     pip install cmake